 - Avant: Avant targets customers with credit scores under 700.
 The company directly funds each loan and their interest rates are a little higher than the competition – somewhere between 10% and 36% — but there is no origination fee.
 Terms of the loan vary from two to five years.

-- Another peer-to-peer lender, but with a little bit of a twist: Upstart is looking at young borrowers who might not have much of a credit history.
+- Upstart: Another peer-to-peer lender, but with a little bit of a twist, Upstart, is looking at young borrowers who might not have much of a credit history.
 Their computer model takes into account your education level, what your college major was and what kind of job history you have.
 Loans are between $3,000 and $25,000.

-- This company wants to do business with people who already are good credit risks.
-They offer phenomenal rates – as low as 2.19% with auto pay – and you can borrow from $5,000 to $100,000.
-Loan terms are from two to seven years with interest rates ranging from 2.19% to just under 15%.
+- Light Stream: This company wants to do business with people who already are good credit risks.
+They offer phenomenal rates – as low as 5.95% with auto pay – and you can borrow from $5,000 to $100,000.
+Loan terms are from two to seven years with interest rates in the summer of 2019 ranging from 5.96% to just under 17%.

 Gone are the days when managing your financial life meant sitting across the desk from a loan officer at a bank.
 Reputable companies like InCharge offer a full suite of online tools designed to offer you personalized debt relief online.
-Here are some guidelines on how to choose an online debt consolidation loan company.
+Here are some guidelines on how to choose an online company for help with consolidating debt.

 The goal of any debt consolidation loan is to simplify payments, while eliminating debt.
 All the companies mentioned above can do that.